 Points don’t expire with the Southwest Rapid Rewards program as long as your card is open or you have flight-earning or partner-earning activity at least once every 24 months.

-If you get the Southwest Rapid Rewards® Premier Credit Card, you’ll earn 40,000 points after spending $1,000 on purchases in the first 3 months after sign up.
-In addition, Southwest doesn’t have change fees or fees for first and second checked bags.
+If you get the Southwest Rapid Rewards® Premier Credit Card, you’ll earn 40,000 points after spending $1,000 on purchases in the first 3 months after you open your account.

 Everyone — from the avid traveler to the occasional vagabond — wants flexibility when booking flights.
 That’s why we love the AAdvantage® program.